Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 ### You can manage Microsoft Intune by using the

 - [ ] Azure Active Directory admin center.
-- [ ] Microsoft 365 compliance center.
+- [ ] Microsoft 365 Compliance Center.
 - [ ] Microsoft 365 Defender portal.
 - [x] Microsoft Endpoint Manager admin center.